timbertson/status-check/README.md

 You could use any number of server monitoring tools, but those are very involved and require even more infrastructure.
 And what are they going to do, send you emails?
 SMS you?
 That's probably more complex than your periodic task was in the first place - what if those things are misconfigured too?

-I wanted a too so stupidly simple that it couldn't _possibly_ give me false positives.
+I wanted a tool so stupidly simple that it couldn't _possibly_ give me false positives.
 This is that tool.

 ## Learn by example: